Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Introduction

+It turns out that $\SM^{\Dol}(r,0)$ and $\SM^{\op{dR}}(r,0)$ are singular moduli spaces.
+One can work with smooth spaces by taking instead $d$ coprime with $r$ and the corresponding moduli spaces as follows.
+For Higgs bundles, let $\SM^{\Dol}(r,d)$ be the moduli of degree $d$ and rank $r$ Higgs bundles.
+For connections, fix any point $x\in X$ and consider the moduli space $\SM^{\op{dR}}(r,d)$ of logarithmic connections, where poles at $x\in X$ are allowed, but with fixed residue depending on $d$ \cite{De,Ni93}.
+A complete analogue of the picture of the preceding paragraph holds as well.
+Hence there is a Hodge moduli space $\SM^{\Hod}(r,d)$ parameterising logarithmic $\lambda$-connections certain given fixed residues which has a natural mapping to $\CC$ so that the fibre over $0$ is $\SM^{\Dol}(r,d)$ and any other fibre is isomorphic to $\SM^{\op{dR}}(r,d)$.

+For any $d$ (possibly $0$), the family $\SM^{\Hod}(r,d)\to\CC$ admits certain preferred sections --- the real twistor lines --- which realise the famous non-abelian Hodge correspondence \cite{HitchinHiggs,SimpsonHiggs,Si94,Si95}, providing a homeomorphism between $\SM^{\Dol}(r,d)$ and $\SM^{\op{dR}}(r,d)$.

-Using $\mathcal{M}^{Hod}(r,d)$, and taking $r$ and $d$ coprime, Hausel and Thaddeus proved in \cite{HT03} that $\mathcal{M}_{K_X}(r,d)$ and $\mathcal{M}^{dR}(r,d)$ actually share deeper geometrical invariants, other than just topological ones.
-Namely, their Hodge structure is pure and equal, so in particular both spaces share the same $E$-polynomial.
-The basic feature of their proof\footnote{This was actually done in \cite{HT03} for the fixed determinant (and traceless) versions of these moduli spaces, but the argument also works in the non-fixed determinant case.} is the use of the fact that, as proved in \cite{Si94, Si97}, $\mathcal{M}^{Hod}(r,d)$ is a smooth semiprojective variety in the sense of Hausel---Rodriguez-Villegas \cite{HRV15} (which implies that it comes endowed with a $\CC^*$-action), together with a surjective $\CC^*$-equivariant submersion onto $\CC$.
+However, when $r$ and $d$ are coprime, Hausel and Thaddeus proved in \cite[Theorem 6.2]{HT03} that $\SM^{\Dol}(r,d)$ and $\SM^{\op{dR}}(r,d)$ actually share deep geometrical invariants other than just topological ones.
+Namely, both spaces share the same $E$-polynomial and their Hodge structures are pure\footnote{This was actually done in \cite{HT03} for the fixed determinant (and traceless) versions of these moduli spaces, but the argument also works in the non-fixed determinant case.}.
+An important feature of their proof is the use of the fact that, as proved in \cite{Si94, Si97}, $\SM^{\Hod}(r,d)$ is endowed with a natural $\CC^*$-action with proper fixed point sets and such that every orbit has a limit when $\CC^*\ni z\to 0$.
+This means by definition that the Hodge moduli is a semiprojective variety \cite{HRV15}.

-More recently, it was verified that the smoothness and the semiprojective structure on the Hodge moduli space $\mathcal{M}^{Hod}(r,d)$ implies the existence of another fundamental correspondence between $\mathcal{M}^{dR}(r,d)$ and $\mathcal{M}_{K_X}(r,d)$.
-Namely, in \cite{HL19}, Hoskins and Lehaleur established what they called a ``motivic non-abelian Hodge correspondence'' by proving an equality of the Voevodsky motives of $\mathcal{M}^{dR}(r,d)$ and $\mathcal{M}_{K_X}(r,d)$; their result indeed holds for any characteristic zero field, not just $\CC$.
+More recently, it was observed that the semiprojectivity of $\SM^{\Hod}(r,d)$ implies the existence of another fundamental correspondence between $\SM^{\Dol}(r,d)$ and $\SM^{\op{dR}}(r,d)$.
+Namely, in \cite{HL21}, Hoskins and Lehaleur established what they called a ``motivic non-abelian Hodge correspondence'' by proving an equality of the Voevodsky motives of $\SM^{\Dol}(r,d)$ and $\SM^{\op{dR}}(r,d)$.
 In fact, by considering $d=0$ and the stacky version of these moduli spaces, a similar result was proved before in \cite{FSS17}, for motivic classes in the Grothendieck ring of stacks, but through a completely different technique, namely point counting.
-This was recently generalized to the parabolic setting in \cite{FSSsigma}.
+This was recently generalised to the parabolic setting in \cite{FSSsigma}.